SummaryRead the full fact sheet

 - all Aboriginal and Torres Strait Islanders over 6 months old

-- See your GP early for a check-up if you feel unwell, especially if you are older or have another medical condition.
+- See your GP or call Tel. if you feel unwell, especially if you are older or have another medical condition.

 - Layer your clothing both for indoors and out.
 Cotton, wool and fleecy fibres retain heat well.